-My gluten free carrot cake is light and fluffy, packed full of tasty pecans and flavoured with orange zest and vanilla, then filled and topped with delicious cream cheese frosting.
+This gluten free carrot cake is light and fluffy, packed full of tasty pecans and flavoured with orange zest and vanilla.
+Filled and topped with delicious cream cheese frosting, it really is epic!

 Every time I make this cake it is rapidly demolished by my family and friends (most of whom are not gluten free) and it is a guaranteed crowd pleaser.